×

 Corners are bad for forming something called a standing wave at low frequencies, making the voice-over recording muddier and less pleasing to the ear.
 Having some specific wedge-shaped sound dampening panels in the corner will help, particularly in a small booth set-up like this.

-Think of the standing wave as the wavelength that “fills” the room.
-Say, for example, that you have a room with a set of speakers at one end and a flat wall opposite it.
+For example, you have a room with a set of speakers at one end and a flat wall opposite it.
 Everything will reflect off that flat wall, but there will be one frequency (and its associated harmonics) that will perfectly fit the size of the room.
-These are the specific frequencies that need treating, and corners are notoriously bad for causing this problem.

 A simple graphical representation of a standing wave

-There are various types of bass traps made from other materials.
-Whether you get a porous or non-porous material may depend on the intensity of the standing wave in the room.
-You may notice in your searches that some bass traps are flat and are intended to be placed diagonally across the corner, leaving an air gap to take advantage of the ‘quarter wavelength rule’ —thus enabling you to reduce low frequencies with large wavelengths by taking up less space.
-Ok, that’s a ludicrously basic version of the facts, but it’s a close enough description!
+You may notice that some bass traps are flat and are intended to be placed diagonally across the corner, leaving an air gap to take advantage of the ‘quarter wavelength rule’ —thus enabling you to reduce low frequencies with large wavelengths by taking up less space.

 In any case, Joyce’s simple corner foam pads will work well for their purpose, i.e. a small vocal booth where the standing waves are unlikely to be too disruptive based on the limited frequency range of a human voice.
-One potential issue is the acoustic treatment on the wall opposite the booth in the picture.

-Aimee’s mid >high priced acoustic treatment
+Aimee’s mid to high priced acoustic treatment

 Aimee sent in this picture of her recently created vocal booth, with ingenious screen mirroring.
-This studio looks indistinguishable from most professional studio environments in terms of acoustic treatment.

 Aimee's studio and acoustic treatment